Article Picture

 Circular Quay W, Sydney NSW 2000, Australia

-This bar has a stunning setting, both day and night, and this multipurpose venue suits all occasions.
+This bar has a stunning setting day and night, and this multipurpose venue suits all occasions.
 As a working Cruise Ship terminal, Cruise Bar is the ideal place to watch the majestic ships set sail into the sunset.
-The total capacity of 400 persons this bar is fully furnished featuring ottomans, daybeds, high tables, heating, air-con and display decor.
+This bar is fully furnished with a total capacity of 400 persons and features ottomans, daybeds, high tables, heating, air conditioning, and display decor.

 11. Bavarian Bier Cafe